KurtSanders/STAmbientWeather/README.md

 	* Preferences
 		* zipCode	(Your Zipcode for Weather Forecast Info)
 		* schedulerFreq	(# mins for the APP to update weather values from your weather station)
+		* Remove Color Background in Tiles for Displaying Values *(Only functions during initial installation/setup)*
+		* Select Solar Radiation Units of Measure
 		* IDE Logging (Optional)
 			* debugVerbose
 			* infoVerbose	bool